pudeIko/piva/docs/source/dataloaders.rst

 .. figure:: ../img/dl-scheme.png
     :alt: Image not found.

-If a file format is not yet supported, one needs to implement a **Dataloader** and make it accessible for :mod:`piva`.
-Detailed guidelines on how to do it can be found in section :ref:`"Writing custom Dataloader" <sec-custom-dl>`.
+If the file format is not yet supported, one needs to implement a **Dataloader** and make it accessible for :mod:`piva`.
+Detailed guidelines on how to do it can be found in section
+:ref:`"Writing custom Dataloader" <sec-custom-dl>`.

 .. _sec-dl-list: